nonsolouise/noted-/README.md

 # noted-
- a application for taking notes, and jotting down thoughts
+ an application for taking notes, and jotting down thoughts